DogcraftNet/DogcraftPlugins/Dogcraft-Mobheads.md

 On startup, for each entity head:

-1. **Player skin heads** (`uuid=true`) always rebuild from Mojang to pick up skin changes
-2. Check **Redis cache** first (fastest) - if valid and not stale, use it
+1. Check **Redis cache** first (fastest) — if the cached item is newer than the config's `updated_at`, use it immediately
-3. Check **DB items table** - if valid and not stale, deserialize and use it
+2. Check **DB items table** — same staleness check; if valid, deserialize and warm Redis so other servers don't need a DB round-trip
-4. **Cache miss** - build the skull from config, serialize it, store in DB + Redis
+3. **Cache miss** — build the skull from config, serialize it, store in DB + Redis

-5. Publish update on Redis channel so other servers can pick up the new item
+For **player UUID heads** (e.g. Camel, staff heads): the raw Mojang texture string is looked up in `{prefix}_skin_cache` first.
+If it has never been fetched it calls the Mojang session API once and stores the result permanently — no TTL.
+Staff members update their head by joining any server (which uses the local `hasPlayedBefore()` profile path instead) and running `/mhreload`.

-Items are serialized as byte-identical data, so heads from different servers will stack in player inventories.
-The `updated_at` timestamps ensure stale caches are automatically rebuilt when configuration changes.
+Items are serialized as byte-identical NBT data, so heads built on different servers will stack in player inventories.
+The `updated_at` timestamp on each config row is what servers compare against — bump it (or run `/mhreload`) to force a rebuild.

 ## Multi-Server Setup